PepsiCo (NASDAQ:PEP) Updates FY 2021 Earnings Guidance

-PepsiCo (NASDAQ:PEP) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+PepsiCo (NASDAQ:PEP) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $6.200-$6.200 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.090.
 The company issued revenue guidance of -.

-PepsiCo (NASDAQ:PEP) last issued its earnings results on Monday, July 12th.
-The company reported $1.72 earnings per share for the quarter, topping the consensus estimate of $1.53 by $0.19.
-PepsiCo had a return on equity of 59.56% and a net margin of 11.01%.
-The business had revenue of $19.22 billion for the quarter, compared to analyst estimates of $17.95 billion.
-During the same quarter last year, the company earned $1.32 EPS.
-The business’s quarterly revenue was up 20.5% on a year-over-year basis.
-On average, sell-side analysts forecast that PepsiCo will post 6.24 earnings per share for the current year.
+Several research analysts have commented on the company.
+Cowen reaffirmed a buy rating and set a $165.00 price target on shares of PepsiCo in a research report on Friday, July 9th.
+Morgan Stanley boosted their target price on PepsiCo from $165.00 to $172.00 and gave the company an overweight rating in a report on Wednesday, July 14th.
+UBS Group raised PepsiCo from a neutral rating to a buy rating and boosted their target price for the company from $145.00 to $165.00 in a report on Wednesday, April 21st.
+Wells Fargo & Company boosted their target price on PepsiCo from $147.00 to $160.00 and gave the company an equal weight rating in a report on Wednesday, July 14th.
+Finally, Wolfe Research started coverage on PepsiCo in a report on Monday, April 12th.
+They issued a peer perform rating on the stock.
+One equities research analyst has rated the stock with a sell rating, five have given a hold rating and seven have issued a buy rating to the company’s stock.
+The stock presently has a consensus rating of Hold and a consensus price target of $157.75.

-A number of research firms recently issued reports on PEP.
-Wells Fargo & Company raised their price target on PepsiCo from $147.00 to $160.00 and gave the stock an equal weight rating in a research note on Wednesday, July 14th.
-Guggenheim restated a buy rating on shares of PepsiCo in a research note on Thursday, April 1st.
-Truist raised their price target on PepsiCo from $135.00 to $160.00 and gave the stock a hold rating in a research note on Wednesday, July 14th.
-Deutsche Bank Aktiengesellschaft raised their price target on PepsiCo from $149.00 to $154.00 and gave the stock a hold rating in a research note on Wednesday, July 14th.
-Finally, Royal Bank of Canada raised their price target on PepsiCo from $153.00 to $155.00 and gave the stock a sector perform rating in a research note on Wednesday, July 14th.
-One research analyst has rated the stock with a sell rating, five have given a hold rating and seven have assigned a buy rating to the stock.
-The stock currently has a consensus rating of Hold and an average price target of $157.75.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
+Stockholders of record on Friday, September 3rd will be given a $1.075 dividend.
+The ex-dividend date is Thursday, September 2nd.
+This represents a $4.30 annualized dividend and a dividend yield of 2.74%.
+PepsiCo’s dividend payout ratio is currently 77.90%.

-In other news, SVP Marie T. Gallagher sold 7,409 shares of the firm’s stock in a transaction that occurred on Monday, July 19th.
+In related news, SVP Marie T. Gallagher sold 7,409 shares of the company’s stock in a transaction on Monday, July 19th.
 The stock was sold at an average price of $155.70, for a total value of $1,153,581.30.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Silviu Popovici sold 20,000 shares of PepsiCo stock in a transaction on Friday, May 7th.
-The stock was sold at an average price of $145.40, for a total value of $2,908,000.00.
-Following the transaction, the chief executive officer now directly owns 75,886 shares of the company’s stock, valued at $11,033,824.40.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Silviu Popovici sold 20,000 shares of the company’s stock in a transaction on Friday, May 7th.
+The shares were sold at an average price of $145.40, for a total value of $2,908,000.00.
+Following the completion of the transaction, the chief executive officer now owns 75,886 shares of the company’s stock, valued at $11,033,824.40.
 The disclosure for this sale can be found here.
-0.14% of the stock is owned by company insiders.
+Corporate insiders own 0.14% of the company’s stock.

-An institutional investor recently bought a new position in PepsiCo stock.
-OLD Mission Capital LLC acquired a new position in shares of PepsiCo, Inc. (NASDAQ:PEP) in the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund acquired 1,848 shares of the company’s stock, valued at approximately $256,000.
-70.14% of the stock is currently owned by institutional investors and hedge funds.
+A hedge fund recently bought a new stake in PepsiCo stock.
+OLD Mission Capital LLC bought a new position in PepsiCo, Inc. (NASDAQ:PEP) in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor bought 1,848 shares of the company’s stock, valued at approximately $256,000.
+70.14% of the stock is currently owned by hedge funds and other institutional investors.

 PepsiCo, Inc engages in the manufacture, marketing, distribution and sale of beverages, food, and snacks.
 It is a food and beverage company with a complementary portfolio of brands, including Frito-Lay, Gatorade, Pepsi-Cola, Quaker, and Tropicana.
 It operates through the following business segments: Frito-Lay North America; Quaker Foods North America; PepsiCo Beverages North America; Latin America; Europe; and Africa, Middle East and South Asia The Frito-Lay North America segment markets, distributes, and sells snack foods under the Lay’s, Doritos, Cheetos, Tostitos, Fritos, Ruffles, and Santitas brands.